2023 Solar Incentives Guide for Apache Junction, AZ - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies towards solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
-This credit can apply towards a solar panel system installed on a primary or secondary residence in the United States that you own.
-The original amount you could claim was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
-There is no maximum claim amount.
+The ITC applies towards solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+You can receive this credit for a solar panel system installed on a primary or secondary residence in the United States that you own.
+The original amount you could claim was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
+There is no maximum amount you can claim.

-More information about the new Inflation Reduction Act can be found here.
-Your local Apache Junction solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Apache Junction solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives